 Skip to main content

-What you get with Federalist
+Included with Federalist

 - An automatic deployment mechanism for certain static site assets and supported site engines.